 A blizzard dubbed "Caesar" by The Weather Channel dropped a record 10.5 inches of snow in Minneapolis.
 Many Hudsonites measured snowfall of more than 12 inches in their backyards.

 Heavy snow stopped falling around midnight in Hudson giving municipal and state crews a few hours to clear roads, streets, highways and freeways before Monday's morning commute.
-The Hudson School District has cancelled classes, activities and school-age care for Monday.
+The Hudson School District has for Monday.

 In the City of Hudson, parking is not allowed on any city street until it has been plowed curb to curb: